BartMassey/ttt-bench/README.md

 * Erlang: Because the start-up and cool-down time for this language is so long, I ran a timing loop of 10 tries;
   looks like about 1s total.
 Erlang takes a noticeable amount of time to stop after printing the answer.
+Compiled to native code via HiPE.

   Because Erlang has no for loops and weird array stuff, the code isn't entirely comparable to the other languages